Updating Your Registration or Authority

 Important note for hard copy registrations: Forms must be received by FMCSA on or before the date your Biennial Update is due to avoid deactivation of your USDOT number and the assessment of civil penalties.
-Please allow ample time for mailing.
+Please allow ample time for mailing if choosing this option.

 Federal Motor Carrier Safety Administration